rickkas7/NFC_UICR_RK/README.md

 There's a diode that kicks in when the voltage differential between NFC1 and NFC2 is greater than 2.0V.
 This is designed to protect the MCU from induced voltage from the NFC coils, but obviously would have bad side effects if using as GPIO.

-This protection diode can be disabled by setting a register in the the UICR bytes (nRF52 configuration bytes).
+This protection diode can be disabled by setting a register in the the UICR bytes (nRF52 configuration data).
 These are  persistent and will not be reset by flashing application firmware, Device OS, bootloader, or SoftDevice.

 Normally you would change the UICR bytes using a SWD/JTAG programmer, but you can also do it from application firmware.
 One important caveat is that the MCU must be reset after updating the UICR bytes.

-You can only set the UICR byte bits from 1 to 0 in application firmware or only by flashing the UICR values!
+You can only set the UICR byte bits from 1 to 0 in application firmware or by SWD!
 In order to set a 0 value (NFC disabled) back to 1 (NFC enabled), you need to chip erase the device which reset the UICR back to 1 values.
-It will also erase the bootloader, soft devies, Device OS, and application firmware.
+It will also erase the bootloader, soft devies, Device OS, and application firmware, and other UICR settings.

 Device Restore USB does not affect the UICR bytes.

+The Device Restore JTAG .hex files for platforms other than Tracker include the default UICR bytes.

 ## Using SWD/JTAG

 ### SWD programming using hex files

-Included in this Github are two files:
+Included in this Github is the file `uicr_nfc_disable.hex`

-- `uicr_nfc_disable.hex`
-- `uicr.hex`

-You can flash these using a SWD/JTAG programmer to update the settings.
+You can flash this using a SWD/JTAG programmer to update the settings.
 Reset the device after updating.

 If you are using a CMSIS/DAP debugger you should be able to drag and drop `uicr_nfc_disable.hex` on the debugger DAPLINK volume.